 OVERVIEW: One of the most prestigious awards in its field, the Guggenheim Fellowship is considered a "mid-career" award for those who are exceedingly well established in their area of expertise.
 It is given in recognition of "men and women who have already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts."

-IP TAKE: Don't even think about attempting to apply for this fellowship unless you are at the absolute top of your game.
+IP TAKE: Grant seekers should not even think about attempting to apply for this fellowship unless they are at the absolute top of their field.

-Within the creative arts, Guggenheim routinely gives fellowships in the areas of film/video, poetry, fiction, visual art, and the performing arts.
+Within the creative arts, Guggenheim routinely supports film/video, poetry, fiction, visual art, and the performing arts.
 The number of fellowships in each area depends on the determination of the Committee of Selection each year.

-Applications and information for each year's competition is generally made available in June, with applications due in September and work samples for those contacted due in November.
+Information for each year's competition is generally available in June, with applications due in September and work samples for those contacted due in November.
 Final results and winners are announced the following April.
-Everything from references, to supporting documents, to examples of past work are needed to apply and the list of what's needed is quite comprehensive, so those looking to apply need to do their homework before moving forward.
+Grant seekers will need to provide everything from references, to supporting documents, to examples of past work in order to apply, and the list of what's needed is quite comprehensive, so those looking to apply need to do their homework before moving forward.

-Fellowships are given to individuals only, not organizations, institutions, or groups.
+Fellowships support individuals only, not organizations, institutions, or groups.
 They are also not available for the "creation of residencies, curriculum development, or any type of educational program, nor are they available to support the development of websites or blogs."

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).